Richmond Grows Seed Lending Library

 Labels for Outside of Drawers: The drawers for the edibles cabinet are labeled by families and we printed each family with a different color.
 The colors we chose correspond to the SF Bay Area Planting Guide that was created by B.A.S.I.L., our sister seed library in Berkeley, California.

-1. Goosefoot Family
+1. Amaranth (Goosefoot) Family

 2. Gourd Family